jelena-tica/TIGER/README.md

 The same procedure can be done for segmental duplications if such files are available.
 The recommended TIGER run will filter the output against both known repeats (either by using the filter from your favorite MEI caller or by intersecting the calls against RepeatMasker given that your caller does not support such filter) and segmental duplications resulting in the list containing high-confidence transduction calls.

-The results of such filtering and the TIGER output can be found in `test/expected_output`.